 This Burn2Learn was part of our adventure, A Wartime Tale, Using cryptic picture clues, we had to search school for anagrams of items that were rationed during World War 2 and, upon finding them, unscramble them to find the answers.

 Using clues, we had to find a number of fraction, decimal and percentage questions hidden around school.
 Once we had found the questions we had to answer them to earn points (5, 10 or 15) depending on how hard the question was and how hard they were to find.
 To make it even more of a challenge we only had 10 minutes!

 A scavenger hunt around the school and the grounds to find the appropriate prepositions indicating where things were in relation to each other.

-Similar to musical chairs, each group had to correctly punctuate a paragraph but whenever the Mayan music played they had to stop what they were doing and do star jumps, squats, sit-ups or even press-ups until the music finished.
+Similar to musical chairs, each group had to correctly punctuate a paragraph but whenever the Mayan music from our adventure, Mysterious Mayan Mission, played they had to stop what they were doing and do star jumps, squats, sit-ups or even press-ups until the music finished.

 Working in pairs, the children had to use their spelling knowledge to 'hit' letters back and forth to spell out words.